Marie-Antoinette de Geuser: Biography

 There were several religious vocations in this family.
 Of two paternal uncles, one was in the Carthusian order and the other became a Canon.
 Two maternal uncles were Jesuits and an aunt became a Carmelite.
 Four of her brothers also became religious.

-Marie Antoinette was, as a child, of a very fragile health.
+Marie Antoinette had fragile health as a child.
 She nearly died in 1906 as a result of appendicitis.